lambrospetrou/lambrospetrou.github.io/src/_posts/2021-03-01-minibri-temp-the-deep-dive.md

 In my case, I prefer to use tagging instead of a certain directory layout to stay flexible in the way I name and store files.
 Therefore, I assign the tag `expiration=Days1`, or `expiration=Weeks1`, etc. to each object and create the corresponding Lifecycle rules to check the `expiration` tag value.

 Note that Amazon S3's expiration is not precise to the minute, or even to the hour.
 The cleanup runs once a day and therefore an object could be accessible for several hours passed its expiration.
 For Minibri Temp, this is fine, and we don't need anything more precise.

-## Direct Download from Amazon S3

-This is something I might change in the future, but this section describes the initial implementation.
-When you upload a file, the serverless function handling the request will convert the content to HTML, and then store the generated HTML file on Amazon S3.

-One of the goals I had was that content should not be served directly from the serverless functions to avoid incurring high cost, since the [pricing for AWS Lambda](https://aws.amazon.com/lambda/pricing/), and hence [Netlify Functions](https://www.netlify.com/pricing/#add-ons-functions), is based on the number of requests and the duration of the function execution (rounded to the nearest millisecond precision).

-This leads to the following possible solutions (among many others):
-1. Use [Amazon CloudFront](https://aws.amazon.com/cloudfront/) (Amazon's CDN) in front of S3
-2. Use Netlify Edge (CDN) in front of S3
-3. Fetch from S3 directly

-Another important aspect of the final implementation was that I **wouldn't allow public access to the S3 bucket**.
-There are lots of reasons why this would be bad, but I also didn't like exposing the URLs to S3 directly.
-Let's go through the solutions and see what works and what doesn't.

-Using Amazon CloudFront satisfies both goals, since it's a global CDN and by using something called [Origin Access Identity](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html) we avoid opening access to our S3 bucket.
-However, using Amazon CloudFront would add another service to the mix, and as I said at the introduction, I wanted this application to be as simple as possible.
-Next one.

-I haven't been able to find something akin to the Origin Access Identity for Netlify Edge, and therefore solution 2 is ruled out since it would violate rule 2; public access to S3.
-If there was a way, this would be my ideal solution.

-So we are left we solution 3, exposing files from S3 directly.
-But, didn't I say that I didn't want to give public access? 😒 The approach is that when the serverless function handling the file upload responds, it basically returns a dummy HTML that contains an [`<iframe>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) with its `src` attribute set to a presigned URL for the actual HTML file in S3.
-This seems like a round-about solution, but it actually satisfies both of my goals nicely.
-I have total control over who has access to each file and for how long, and I do not expose the file structure on S3 directly.

-There is one drawback in this solution, which is the cost.
-Usually for high traffic downloads it would be much better to use a CDN in front of S3 to cache the content, rather than always hitting S3 directly.
-However, considering that the traffic is going to be close to zero, who cares 🙃 😜

 ## URL Generation